 One session takes 1 to 1.5 hours.

 Non-invasive method for the ones who dislike needles.

 Acupressure is based on same principles as Acupuncture, using pressure and gentle massage to restore healthy flow of Qi.
 Its effects are more subtle, but can be slightly enhanced with Moxibustion.

 Because the therapist is able to work only on two Acupuncture points at a time, the duration of point stimulation is shortened.
 In order to maintain the effects of the treatment for longer periods of time, patient may be taught simple acupressure which they can administer themselves.

 One session usually takes between 60 to 90 minutes.

 £ 50.00 per session

 Using vacuum to relieve tension, open pores and encourage detox

-One session usually takes up to 30 minutes.
+One session usually lasts approximately 30 minutes.

 £ 30.00 per session